 - Skin conditions like dermatitis or psoriasis

-The cost is $110 per visit ($95 for Pensioners and Veterans) and no referral is necessary.
+The cost is $120 per visit in Mainland Capital Cities and $110 per visit in regional Australia areas and Tasmania ($95 for Pensioners and Veterans Australia wide) and no referral is necessary.

 If the client is found to have no wax in their ears at the time of the appointment, a 50% reduced rate applies.
 Payments are made at the time of the appointment and are made via credit / debit card.

 We see children on a case by case basis – discussion with Earworx staff is required prior to booking.
 For safety reasons children need to be able to follow direction and keep reasonably still.
-Please phone 0475841033.
+We are able to remove extruded grommets as well as excess wax.

 If for some reason direct vision cannot be maintained, we do not proceed with wax removal and may recommend a visit to an ENT where the procedure can be performed using a microscope.
 If wax is very dry and impacted softening may be necessary prior to removal to avoid trauma to the ear canal.
 A return visit is provided following a week of softening at no cost.